a3boyle/Formalizing-Proofs-With-Lean4/README.md

 The details of the mathematics behind each proof, along with the lean 4 code of the formalizations, can be found in Zorn.lean, Wellordering.lean, and SumOfSquares.lean respectively.

 Moreover, this repository contains a formalization of positive semidefinite Hermitian matrices, along with many of their properties.
 The details of the implementation can be found in FinalProject.lean.
-Currently, I am working on the formalization of the proof of operator monotonicity of the positive semidefinite squareroot.
+Currently, I am looking to complete the formalization of the proof of operator monotonicity of the positive semidefinite squareroot.